 As shown in the above table, construction emissions are not predicted to exceed SJVAPCD significance thresholds levels.
-Therefore, impacts are less than significant.

 Project operations would also result in air pollutant emissions.
 Vehicle trips to and from the development would be the primary source of operational emissions.
 The following table provides estimated operational emissions because of the project.